RoscoeTheDog/ESP32-S2-Saola-Project/README.md

 Each hardware peripherial used on the board will have a seperate `.c` configuration source file located in the `src` folder.
 The file `globals.c` is where to set the values for for these peripherials.
 This includes the specifications for whatever Nema17 or equivillent stepper motor is used, the rod diameter for the curtains, the length of them, motor speed, etc.

-A webserver is needed to read and save the requests from a smartphone to the smart blinds device.
-In my testing, I was using IFTT, as it is a free service that integrates with Google Voice very easily.
-An IFTT command would send an HTTP request with body of JSON data to the webserver, which it would then parse and save in it's database.
-When the smart blinds polls and requests the servers data every one second, it will update the global variables states in the firmware, and then move to the motors to the corresponding positions.